DanielMoscoso/100day_challenge/Readme.txt

 		-Entry: (It basically is an input field).
 		-All the different widgets.
 		-Changing the layout and positioning of the widgets with 'place()'.
+		-Changing the layout and positioning of the widgets with 'grid()'.
 ===============================================================================